squareben1/my_algorithms/README.md

 This is O(n<sup>2</sup>)...even though really you only check the list half that number of times on average.
 QUE??
 ANSWER: this is because O notation ignores half numbers...'constants like 1/2 are ignored in Big O notation'.

-**Revisiting**: You check a list O(n) times, then check it O(n-1) times, O(n-2) times and so on. in theory therefore you actually check it O(n...and a half) times.
+**Revisiting**: You check a list O(n) times, then check it O(n-1) times, O(n-2) times and so on.
+In theory therefore you actually check it O(n...and a half) times.
 BUT constants like 1/2 are ignored in Big O notation.

 ## Chapter 3 - Recursion